delaray/babar/README.md

 ### Project Directories

-Each module has it's own directory, nut there a common directory for shared data.
+Each module has it's own directory, but there is also a common directory for shared data.

 BABAR_DIR
 BABAR_CLOBAR_DIR